CodeYourFuture/project-quiz/README.md

 For contributors team :

 1. Clone or pull the latest master repo and create a branch.
 2. git checkout -b my-new-feature-branch.
 3. make code changes.
 4. git add and git commit.
 5. git push origin my-new-feature-branch

 In regards to any addition or changes to a feature, make sure to update it in the README.md.

 ## Contributing:
-1.Vicky
+1. Vicky.
-2.Akey
+2. Abdulkadiret.
-3.Ahmed
+3. Ahmed.